wbhob/marcozac-devcontainer-features/src/atlas/README.md

 ## Third Party

 -   The [Atlas installation script](./atlas.sh) is a copy of the original one from https://atlasgo.sh.
--   The [library_scripts.sh](./library_scripts.sh) file is a copy of one of the many present in the [devcontainers-contrib repository](https://github.com/devcontainers-contrib/features/).
+-   The [library_scripts.sh](./library_scripts.sh) file is a copy of one of the many present in the [devcontainers-extra repository](https://github.com/devcontainers-extra/features/).

 ---